 Bridgeport Lithuanian heritage

-Bridgeport was once outflanked by a beautiful massive tower of 1909 Gothic revival St. George Lithuanian church.
-It was the oldest Lithuanian parish in Chicago.
+Bridgeport was once outflanked by a beautiful massive tower of 1902 Gothic revival St. George Lithuanian church.
+It was the oldest Lithuanian parish in Chicago (and, in fact, west of the Appalachians).
 Unfortunately by bishop's decision the church was demolished in 1990 and replaced by a modern building, after donating the church's works of art and furniture to a parish in the recently-independent Lithuania.
 The riches of the fading emigre were thus symbolically repatriated.
-Only a cross left on the Open Street Map in this place reminds of the lost beauty of St. George.

 Bridgeoport also had a 1000-seat Lithuanian theater Milda (est. 1914) that has been also demolished in the same period after a long decline.
 Another theater "Ramova" still stands albeit closed (3518 S. Halsted Street) with a movement to save it.
 The name is Lithuanian but the crumbling decor is Spanish.

 A street in Bridgeport is still named Lituanica Avenue.
-Lithuanian pilots Steponas Darius and Stasys Girėnas lived there.
+Lithuanian pilots Steponas Darius and Stasys Girėnas left for their doomed flight from the St. George church there.
 They became instant martyrs in 1933 when after flying across the Atlantic ocean their plane "Lituanica" crashed in what is now Poland, only several hundred kilometers from destination Kaunas.
 S. Darius and S. Girėnas were also worldwide pioneers of air mail and their continuous flight time was the second largest ever at the time (6 411 km).